apache/mxnet/docs/static_site/src/pages/community/code_guide.md

 ci/build.py -R --docker-registry mxnetci --platform ubuntu_cpu --docker-build-retries 3 --shm-size 500m /work/runtime_functions.sh sanity_cpp
 ```

-`cpplint` is also not perfect, when necessary, you can use disble
+`cpplint` is also not perfect, when necessary, you can use disable
 `cpplint` on certain code regions.

 Python Code Styles